OAGi/Score/docs/user_guide/index.rst

 Assuming you are a user with the admin right.
 To change/reset someone else’s password:

-1. Click the “Admin” menu.
+1. Click the "Admin" menu.

-2. Choose “Accounts” from the drop-down list.
+2. Choose "Accounts" from the drop-down list.

-3. On the “Accounts” page, click the “Login ID” of the user that has forgotten his/her password.
+3. On the "Accounts" page, click the "Login ID" of the user that has forgotten his/her password.

 4. Enter the new password of the user into the field *Password*.